 Brushing your pet’s topcoat and undercoat daily is an essential part of regular Pomeranian grooming.
 For this we suggest using a natural bristle brush or a steel comb.
 This will not only keep the coat clean, but it will also help prevent the matting (affiliate link) in the dense coat and stimulate the production of healthy body oils.

 - Brush the dog’s chest, back, leg, head, and neck hair upward.

 - Brush the hair on his stomach downward and

 - Brush the hair on his sides outward.

 Be sure to use a professional dryer to maintain the fluffiness of the coat.

 Giving your Pom a brush on a daily basis will cut down on the need for complete baths and help keep your Pom fur free of tangles and knots.
 Not only that, it will cut down on the amount of fur that you have to suck up every day with a vaccum.

 How to Bathe a Pomeranian

-Rather than using generic shampoos that can potentially dry out the fur and even cause moderate to severe itching, be sure to use a gentle or hyper-allergenic shampoo that will keep the delicate skin soft and supple.
+Rather than using generic shampoos that can potentially dry out the fur and even cause moderate to severe itching, be sure to use a gentle or hyper-allergenic shampoo (affiliate link) that will keep the delicate skin soft and supple.